-- Tartu astronomers have participated in the development of the understanding the structure of the Universe over the whole period of the existence of the Observatory, starting with F.G.W.
-Struve and ending with the present generation of astronomers. - The presence of Dark Matter in the Universe and the Cosmic Web were established step-by-step by astronomers from many centers, in several cases Tartu astronomers have pioneered in these studies. - Initially the Dark Matter concept had many problems, until its nonbaryonic nature and the presence of Dark Energy were found (Λ CDM model).
-Also the concept of the web-like distribution of galaxies was initially met with scepticism, which disappeared when wide-area and complete redshift surveys were completed. - The discoveries of Dark Matter and Cosmic Web are connected: Dark Matter as the dominant population in the Universe determines properties of the Web, and the structure of the Web gives information on properties of DM particles. - In the study of the Dark Matter and structure of the Universe our Tartu team benefited from close collaboration with the Moscow cosmology team led by Yakov Zeldovich.
+- The presence of Dark Matter in the Universe and the Cosmic Web were established gradually by astronomers from many centers, in several cases Tartu astronomers have pioneered in these studies. - Initially the Dark Matter concept had many problems, until its non-baryonic nature and the presence of Dark Energy were found (ΛCDM model).
+Also the concept of the web-like distribution of galaxies was initially met with scepticism, which disappeared when wide-area and complete redshift surveys were completed. - The discoveries of Dark Matter and Cosmic Web are connected: Dark Matter as the dominant population in the Universe determines properties of the Web, and the structure of the Web gives information on properties of DM particles. - In the study of Dark Matter and the structure of the Universe our Tartu team benefited from the earlier experience in Tartu by Öpik, Rootsmäe and Kuzmin, and especially from a close collaboration with the Moscow cosmology team led by Yakov Zeldovich.